If you would prefer to listen, this blog is now available as a podcast:

 Fuller explanations of these practices are beyond the scope of this introduction, but the principle is easy to understand: if craving is responsible for dissatisfaction, then let go of a little craving and one will experience a little more happiness.
 Let go of craving completely, and one will feel completely happy.

-Most people with a sporty bent are familiar with the muscle soreness that sets in a day or two after a hard workout.
+You’ve almost certainly experienced this for yourself in some way or another.
+Most people are familiar with the muscle soreness that sets in a day or two after a workout.
 Most people rather enjoy the soreness, as it seems to contain the glow of a job well done.
 But note that this glow is not actually part of the sensations themselves, any more than those same aches would contain the worry we might feel if we didn’t know what was causing them.
 The meditation teacher Joseph Goldstein tells the story of a friend who moved into a new house and greatly enjoyed the beautiful sound of a bird calling outside, until a few days later, when he realised that the sound was a faulty smoke detector in the basement.
 Immediately the same sound became a source of great irritation.
 Muscle pain may feel intrinsically unpleasant, and the sound of a faulty smoke detector may feel intrinsically irritating.
 Yet to a trained mind, it becomes clear that most of the negative mental states we experience are self-generated; a secondary gloss on top of the actual immediate experience itself.

 This gloss is our old friend tanha again: physical pain and a high-pitched sound are not identical with mental suffering – the craving to get rid of them is.
 When one is better able to control attention, one may simply stop channeling energy to the judgements that negatively colour experience.
 In other words, though pain may be inevitable, suffering (i.e. dukkha) is optional.
 This is one of the reasons that placebo painkillers are so effective; it gives people permission to let go of some resistance.
 It is also why expert meditators have a higher pain threshold, and experience the same pain (generated ethically in psychology experiments with chemicals that stimulate pain receptors, or a piece of metal that gets hotter and hotter) as less unpleasant.